John Burke (spy): Disguises and Spy Life

 John Burke was both a scout and a spy.
 Those are completely different jobs, yet still similar, especially if one spy is doing them both.
 Scouting means to hear information, so a scout is one who would hear and find out important information about the enemy and their plans and problems.
-The way a scout does this is that they are supposed to learn, from others, the movement's, strengths, and force of the enemy.
+The way a scout does this is that they are supposed to learn, from others, the movements, strengths, and force of the enemy.
 To spy means to see.
 A spy is supposed to be observative and watch everything.
 A spy is supposed to learn by seeing.
 A spy like Burke enters the lines of the enemy in disguise in order to spy out the land.
-General Thomas Rosser says that John Burke "was the eyes and ears of Lee's army."
-If a spy like John Burke was seen in battle, he is to be seen as 'a regular prisoner of war.'
+General Thomas L. Rosser says that John Burke "was the eyes and ears of Lee's army."
+If a spy like John Burke is seen in battle, he is to be seen as 'a regular prisoner of war.'
 Spies are often secretive by creating clever disguises in order to gather important information.
 During his expeditions as a scout and a spy, Burke many times went into the enemy's country in various clever disguises.
-Some of these disguises were being a truck farmer and pretending to be a gentleman of leisure lounging around the capitol at Washington.
+Some of these disguises were being a truck farmer and pretending to be a gentleman of leisure lounging around the Capitol at Washington.
 John Burke also had an artificial eye.
 He would take out and change the color of this glass eye as a very different disguise.
 Lastly, because he was born in the Northern region of the United States, Burke "possessed a Northern accent that enabled him to move about among the Yankees without rousing suspicion;" thus, making him a key element in the Confederate spy ring.